How to read and use the average directional index indicator

 On the graph, you can see that on the left side, the ADX value is below 20, signalling a ranging market.
 At the end of the ranging market period, ADX progressively moves upward, reaching values above 40, which is an indicator that there is a strong trend.

-- ADX provides the possibility for a trader to enter a position earlier, depending on the chosen ADX value, the higher value could mean that we enter the trade later.
+• ADX makes it possible to enter a position earlier, depending on the chosen ADX value.
+A higher value could mean entering the trade later

-- You can easily identify whether a market is ranging or if it is a trending market, which is of crucial importance when setting up your trading strategy.
+• You can easily identify whether a market is ranging or trending, which is crucial when setting up your trading strategy.

 Limitations of the average directional index

-- Although you can enter early, you can also experience whipsaws prior to making any profits from entering ahead of waiting for a support or resistance alert.
-Of course, the indicator levels you have chosen for your ADX trading will have an impact on the whipsaw effect.
+• Although you can enter early, you can also experience whipsaws (or sudden pivots in price trends) prior to making any profits from entering ahead of waiting for a support or resistance alert.
+The indicator levels you have chosen for your ADX trading will have an impact on the whipsaw effect

-- The DI crossover strategy can provide you with a profitable trading opportunity, but it can also be subject to whipsaws, especially during increased volatility, because the two DI lines will often crossover within a short period.
+• The DI crossover strategy can provide you with a profitable trading opportunity, but it can also generate false signals, especially during increased volatility, because the two DI lines will often crossover within a short period

-- As an average indicator, it may take some time before ADX reacts to potential changes; there could be a certain lagging behind the price.
+• As an average indicator, it may take some time before ADX reacts to changes – there could be a certain lagging behind the price.